gmcfall/react-firebase-state-docs/docs/guides/manage_client_side_state.md

         )
     }
 ```
-This revision of the handler uses the `mutate` function provided by the `LeaseeApi`.
+This revision of the handler uses the `mutate` method of the `EntityApi`.
 The `mutate` function takes a callback as its sole argument.
 The callback receives
 the current client-side state, and the body of the callback makes changes
 to that state.